An annual Victoria tradition, the Santa Claus Parade features decorated trucks, illuminated floats and Santa Claus a month before Christmas.

 The Santa Light Parade used to go down Government Street and continue as far as Pembroke Street.
 The route changed in 2022 and most of it was on Douglas Street instead.
 The same route was followed in 2023.

-This past year’s parade began at 5:20 pm.
-The event as a whole usually runs from around 5:20 pm until 8:00 pm.
+This past year’s parade began at 5:30 pm.
+The event as a whole usually runs from around 5:30 pm until 8:00 pm.
 The parade itself runs for about an hour from start to finish.
-As mentioned above, it’s entirely free.

 In addition to the parade, there’s the Hudson Holiday Plaza which features a few vendors and photo opportunities with Santa and Mrs. Claus.
 It takes place after the parade by the Public Market in the old Hudson’s Bay building which is located at 1701 Douglas Street.

-The Hudson Holiday Plaza set up behind the Public Market in 2023, so not on Douglas Street itself, but instead at the back of the building.
+In previous years, the Hudson Holiday Plaza set up behind the Public Market, so not on Douglas Street itself, but instead at the back of the building.
 There was a tented shelter outside where Santa and Mrs. Claus sat in a sleigh and posed for photos.
 Indoors, nearby, there was a small market featuring around 12 artisan vendors.
+This may or may not have been the case again in 2025.

 What to Expect